 Reduce consumer debt

 Vow to retire the most expensive debt as quickly as possible.
 First make a list of all of your loan balances and the corresponding interest rates.
 Attack the highest interest rate debt first.
-Consider using savings that are earning next to nothing to pay off the highest interest rate credit cards, student loans or other consumer loans.
+Consider using money from your savings, which probably has a low annual percentage yield (APY) and are earning next to nothing, to pay off the highest interest rate credit cards, student loans or other consumer loans.
 Once the debts are paid, use the cash flow that was allocated to paying debt to build up your savings again.
 Vow not to charge anything on a credit card that you cannot pay for in full when the credit card bill arrives next month!

 Participate in employer-sponsored retirement plans

 By keeping debt under control and staying within your budget, you can afford to defer some of your wages into a tax-sheltered retirement plan such as a 401(k) or 403(b) plan.
-Vow to contribute at least enough to obtain the maximum matching amount from your employer.
+Consider contributing at least enough to obtain the maximum matching amount from your employer.
 Resolve to continue saving until the day you retire.

 Save for rainy day